ARMmbed/mbed-os-5-docs/docs/api/platform/Callback.md

     }
 }
 ```

+Callbacks can be reset to empty by assigning `nullptr`.

 The Callback class is what’s known in C++ as a “Concrete Type”.
 That is, the Callback class is lightweight enough to be passed around like an int, pointer or other primitive type.